susannaHayrapetyan/HNFeed/README.md

 Make sure you have started MongoDB on your local computer.

-Run ```npm start``` and it will fill your database with Hacker News from Algolia API, will update database every 30 minute and open application to view articles or remove them from database.
+Run ```npm start``` and it will fill your database with Hacker News from Algolia API, will update database every 60 minute.
+Open http://localhost:3000/ in browser to view articles or remove them.